epfl-ada/ada-2023-project-rollthedatadice/README.md

 ### **Interaction Analysis by Character Type: Main Characters and Side Characters Through Time and Genre**
 Lights, camera, dimensions!
 In this segment of our cinematic odyssey, we traverse the diverse landscapes of genres to uncover the secrets hidden within the dynamics between main and side characters.

 As we step across cinematic eras, observe how the interactions between main characters have evolved over time.
 Do the romantic dialogues of yesteryear differ from the action-packed exchanges of the modern era?
 Also, let's journey through genres, where the roles of side characters unfold against distinct backdrops.
 Are the side-side bonds of a classic film noir different from those in a contemporary romantic comedy?
 Immerse yourself in the genre-specific nuances that shape the interactions between supporting characters.
-Do these interactions adapt to the storytelling conventions of film noir, comedy, or science fiction?

 {% include crime_main.html %}
 {% include crime_side.html %}

-{% include Romantic comedy_main.html %}
+{% include Romantic_comedy_main.html %}
-{% include Romantic comedy_side.html %}
+{% include Romantic_comedy_side.html %}

 Examining the interaction patterns within Crime movies, it becomes evident that intense conflicts are prevalent, as one would anticipate in this genre.
 Interestingly, there's a noteworthy trend where main characters often assume mentoring roles and engage in collaboration with side characters.